Refurb Dell Latitude E5570 i7 15.6" Touchscreen Laptop for $384

 RefurBees offers the refurbished Dell Latitude E5570 i7 15.6" Touchscreen Laptop for $397.
 Coupon code "E557 " cuts it to $384.
 Plus, free shipping applies.
 Buy Now at RefurBees

-That's $3 off list and the best price we could find.
-Buy Now at Amazon
+That's $240 off list, just $10 over our Black Friday week mention, and the second best price we've seen.
+Buy Now at HP

-Update: The price has dropped to $279.
-Buy Now at B&H Photo Video

-Upgrade your home office at a $106 savings.
-Buy Now at Dell Home

-That's $268 off and the best price we've seen.
-Buy Now at Dell Home
+That's $250 off list and the lowest price we could find.
+Buy Now at eBay

 That's the lowest price we could find by $213.
 Buy Now at Dell Home